-- In 1977, Lincoln Downs was bought by Taunton Greyhound Association.
-The track was renamed Lincoln Greyhound Park and began its first greyhound racing season in June 1977.
+- In 1977, Lincoln Downs was bought by the Taunton Greyhound Association.
+The track was renamed Lincoln Greyhound Park and began its first racing season in June 1977.

-- 1990 – Narragansett Tribe negotiates for casino gambling under Indian Gaming Regulatory Act.
+- 1990 – Narragansett Tribe negotiates for casino gambling under the Indian Gaming Regulatory Act.

 - The 1990s – Lawmakers passed a budget that included provisions for certain off-track betting activities at Newport Jai Alai and Lincoln Greyhound Park.

-- 1992 – The inclusion of video lottery terminals (VLTs, actually slot machines, but class II) was approved at both facilities making full-fledged slot parlor “racinos.
+- 1992 – Video lottery terminals (VLTs, actually slot machines, but class II) were approved at both facilities making full-fledged slot parlor “racinos.
 These VLTs were in response to Foxwoods Casino’s opening in CT.